 8.0.
 EARLY ACADEMIC CAREER EXCELLENCE AWARD

 8.1.
-Purpose: The Early Academic Career Excellence Award, established in 2008, is designed to recognize the outstanding and extraordinary academic and professional achievements of a faculty member, at the early career stage, who has made major contributions to the profession and University by bringing distinction to the University.
-Normally, no more than three (3) awards are granted annually.
+Purpose: The Early Academic Career Excellence Award, established in 2008, is designed to recognize outstanding and extraordinary academic and professional achievements of a faculty member at an early career stage.
+The Award recognizes individuals who have made major intellectual contributions to the profession and University and thereby have brought distinction to the University.
+At most three (3) awards are granted annually.

 8.2.
 Eligibility: Eligible candidates for the award are at the rank of Assistant Professor (or equivalent rank for librarians and counselors) and in the first five (5) years of tenure-track employment at CSULB.
 The major accomplishments which make the nominee eligible for this award must have been achieved while a faculty member is in residence as a tenure-track faculty member at California State University, Long Beach.